-The 2020 Dearborn Academy Summer Program runs from the end of June to early August.
+The 2020 Dearborn Academy Summer Program runs from July 1 to August 12, with no instruction on July 3.
 Students attend Monday through Friday from 8:30 a.m. to 2:30 p.m.

 Our Summer Program is designed to meet the needs of students who will benefit from academic support as well as opportunities to socialize with friends, learn new skills, get outdoors and have fun!
 We offer separate programs for: